ngosang/docker-restic-rest-server/README.md

 [![Donate Bitcoin](https://img.shields.io/badge/Donate-Bitcoin-f7931a.svg)](https://www.blockchain.com/btc/address/14EcPN47rWXkmFvjfohJx2rQxxoeBRJhej)
 [![Donate Ethereum](https://img.shields.io/badge/Donate-Ethereum-8c8c8c.svg)](https://www.blockchain.com/eth/address/0x0D1549BbB00926BF3D92c1A8A58695e982f1BE2E)

-Docker image for [Restic Rest Server](https://github.com/restic/rest-server) with support for multi-architecture.
+Docker image for [Restic REST Server](https://github.com/restic/rest-server) with support for multi-architecture.

+:warning: This repository is archived because the [official Docker image for Restic REST Server](https://hub.docker.com/r/restic/rest-server) has support for multi-architecture since version 0.12.0.
+Use the official Docker image instead, the configuration is the same.

 The image does not contain changes compared to the official image.
 You can use the official documentation from [here](https://hub.docker.com/r/restic/rest-server) and [here](https://github.com/restic/rest-server#docker).